olli4/geotessera/docs/index.rst

 GeoTessera is built around a two-step workflow:

-1. **Retrieve embeddings**: Fetch raw numpy arrays for a geographic bounding box
+1. **Retrieve embeddings**: Fetch raw numpy arrays with CRS/transform information for a geographic bounding box
-2. **Export to desired format**: Save as raw numpy arrays or convert to georeferenced GeoTIFF files
+2. **Export to desired format**: Save as raw numpy arrays or convert to georeferenced GeoTIFF files with preserved projections

 Key Features
 ------------

 * **Global Coverage**: Access embeddings for any terrestrial location worldwide where data exists
 * **Flexible Formats**: Export as numpy arrays for analysis or GeoTIFF for GIS integration
+* **Projection Preservation**: Native UTM projections preserved from landmask tiles
 * **High Resolution**: 10m spatial resolution
 * **Temporal Compression**: Full year of satellite observations in each embedding
 * **Multi-spectral**: Combines Sentinel-1 SAR and Sentinel-2 optical data
+* **Country Support**: Download by country name or custom regions
 * **Efficient Registry**: Block-based lazy loading of only required data
 * **Easy Access**: Python API and CLI with automatic caching